lily-personal/bobathon/Lab2/Java-modernization.md

 - ![img_8.png](screenshots/img_8.png)

 ## Step 2: Set up the MCP Server
+what is MCP and why we do this?
 **MCP Server (need to be set up in bob global mcp setting)**:
 - **Atlassian Jira MCP** — Bob fetches user stories and posts completion comments
   - Note: This mcp server has a lot of functions and can cause context bloat.
 The mcp block mentions important functions needed.
 If tokens and bob coins is a concern, turn off function not needed for the lab in the global mcp settings.